Morning Auburn! We've got the scoop on the latest happenings in town. Read on to get looped in. ☕️️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: The NO-BELL prize (Thank you Gina M. for sending it in!)
+The answer to today's riddle: Yammies!
+(Thank you Lynda S. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!

-We use a combination of real people and machines to tell you whatās happening around town.
+We use a combination of real people and machines to tell you what’s happening around town.
 Learn more about Patch AM.